waruna-2003/Reaction-Fusion/README.md

 - `external`: separately sourced resources such as Sinhala stop-word lists.
 - `samples`: tiny, anonymized examples safe to commit for tests/documentation.

-Large data and model artifacts should be tracked with DVC and stored remotely (for example, in DagsHub storage).
+Large data and model artefacts should be tracked with DVC and stored remotely (for example, in DagsHub storage).
 Git should track source code, configurations, DVC pointer files, documentation, and compact result summaries.